 - (3) Review criteria.
 An application for an extended hours license shall be submitted for review and comment of the planning and zoning department and police department.
 Review of the application shall be based upon the following criteria: - a.
 Compliance with applicable zoning and use requirements and compliance with all applicable sections of the State of Florida Building Code. - b.
 Mitigation of adverse effects, if any, that the extended hours of operation or other applicable issues will have on neighboring properties, especially with respect to patron activities, including, but not limited, light and noise from music and/or patrons that may disturb surrounding properties. - c.
 A safety and security plan developed by a Class B Security Company (Safety and Security Plan). - d.
 Upon determination that the application is complete, and the establishment meets all requirements of applicable federal, state, and local law, including Land Development Code requirements for alcoholic beverage use, and the permit fee is submitted, the city manager shall place the permit application on the council agenda together with a staff recommendation.
 The initial extended hours permit application must be approved by the city council.
 The city council may approve, approve with conditions or deny the extended hours application.
 Once the initial extended hours application has been approved by the city council the annual renewal may be approved administratively by the city manager or designee.
 The permit must be renewed annually by October 1.
 If the establishment dealing in alcoholic beverages fails to renew the permit, the establishment shall lose all extended hours privileges immediately upon expiration of the existing permit. - e.
 The extended hours permit shall be valid for one year from the date of issuance.
-The extended hours permit shall be issued beginning October 1 of each year CODING: Additions to existing text are shown by underline, changes to existing text on second reading are shown by double underline, and deletions are shown as strikethrough.

-and shall expire on September 30 of the following year.
+The extended hours permit shall be issued beginning October 1 of each year and shall expire on September 30 of the following year.
 Businesses approaching their renewal date are responsible for submitting a renewal application form approximately 60 to 90 days before their license is set to expire.
 Prior approval of an extended hours permit does not create or confer any rights to any permittee.
 Renewal of the extended hours permit is subject to demonstrated compliance with all local, state, and federal laws concerning alcoholic beverages, and all applicable city code provisions.